Flaried/animation-replacer-roblox/README.md

 ### Security & Privacy
 - Your Roblox cookie is only used for authentication purposes
-- Use at your own discretion and follow Roblox's Terms of Service
 - Animations wont work if you dont use --group flag and then upload the game to a group

 ### Disclaimer
-- This tool is provided as-is for educational and development purposes
 - Users are responsible for compliance with Roblox's policies
 - Always ask/give credit to animators.